-A virtual host for auth need only proxy requests to your WSGI server (Gunicorn if you followed the install guide) and serve static files.
+A virtual host for auth needs only proxy requests to your WSGI server (Gunicorn if you followed the installation guide) and serve static files.
 Examples can be found below.
 Create your config in its own file e.g. myauth.conf